dotnet/arcade/src/Microsoft.DotNet.Helix/Sdk/Readme.md

 The three "rules" entries are lists of rules that will be used to match test to determine desired behavior.
 In the case of multiple rule matches:
 - if a quarantine rule matches, the test is quarantined
 - if the default behavior is "rerun" and a "fail" rule matches, the test is failed
-- if the default bheavior is "fail" and a "rerun" rule matches, the test is rerun
+- if the default behavior is "fail" and a "rerun" rule matches, the test is rerun
 - default behavior is used

 A "rule" consists of a property, and then a rule object